 Be Respectful in Places of Worship

-It should go without saying that you would be respectful when visiting any place of worship.
+It should go without saying that you would be respectful in places of worship.
 Well you would think so.
 Unfortunately that isn’t always the case.

 Tip 1: Shhhhh